Esri/storymap-swipe/README.md

 More customization are accessible through three files :

 1. Index.html offers major settings:
+  - **popup**: web map popups can be disabled in the application by setting this property to false
 	- **popupTitles**: text that appears in pop-up header
 	- **popupColors**: popup header background colors
 	- **legend**: dictate if the legend panel is displayed in the side panel